 But we’re hopeful.
 And even though some days are easier than others to get inspired, we’re energized and ready for the comeback of a lifetime in 2021.
 When we flip those lights back on at R House, open the gates and welcome you in – hopefully with open arms – we’re going all in for you.

 When a fellow fan we’ve never met goes 5-for-5 on This or That, we’re shouting our faces off like they just won the $500 million Powerball.
 When one of our guys strikes out some schlub to leave the bases loaded, we’re going to wail on the air horn and cheer like it was the final out in Game 7 of the World Series.
 When you walk into Cheney Stadium, if we can make you even half as proud of us as we are of you, we’ll have done our jobs.

 It’s tough to find good news out there right now, but take a closer look around Tacoma and you’ll find it.
 A global pandemic shut down all of our favorite restaurants, some of them forever, but you went out of your way to keep so many of them afloat, and helped others along the way.
 Doctors and nurses who spent days at a time in the hospital needed a modicum of energy, and you hung heartwarming signs for them and showed them how much you appreciate what they do for us.
 You saw strangers in R City who had been knocked down and you helped them up at every turn.

 So you deserve nothing but our best effort.
 And when we turn the lights on again, that’s what you’ll get.

 We miss you, and we miss Rainiers baseball.
-Yes, we’re bummed to look at the calendar today and see so many missed opportunities.
+Yes, we’re bummed to look back at 2020 and see so many missed opportunities.
 Heartbroken even.